hasibur049/one-hand-keyboard-AHK-scripts/README.md

 - Press Numpad (`Tab` key on the keyboard)

 4. Switch Layers
-- While the Numpad is active, press the symbol/visual key labeled `1?2` to switch layers.
+- While the Numpad is active, press the symbol/visual key 1?2 to switch layers.

 ```
 |       |        |        |    BS  |        |        |